February 19, 2013

 - In “The Beautiful Girls,” Joan (Christina Hendricks) watches The Patty Duke Show; and in “Chinese Wall,” Pete Campbell (Vincent Kartheiser) watches Hazel.
 I wouldn’t necessarily have predicted that either character would be a fan of those particular series.
 But, hey, in 1965, there weren’t a whole lot of choices when you turned on the TV.

 The surprising thing about the final cycle of 24 is just how low-key it was.
 Evidently no one felt a need to top what had come before.

-(The biggest name this season was Jurgen Prochnow, who’s starting to resemble the late Jackie Cooper.)
+(The biggest name this season was Jurgen Prochnow, who’s starting to resemble Jackie Cooper.)

 I don’t know how it played for week-to-week viewers, but in multiple-episode marathons Season Eight became less of a roller-coaster thrill ride than a documentary on the mundane work of government operatives.
 Not totally routinized in its final cool-down lap, 24 by 2012 might yet have mimicked a Frederick Wiseman vision of intelligence agency operations: one thousand minutes of bored operatives parked in cubicles, running the world on their glowing LCD screens.